pingwinator/sysbench/BENCHMARK_RESULTS.md

 ## Test Environment

-All tests were conducted on real hardware running Ubuntu 22.04/24.04 LTS (x86_64, ARM64, RISC-V), macOS 26.0.1 (Apple M1), macOS 26.0.1 (Apple M1 Pro), and Raspbian 10 Buster (ARMv6) using Docker containers.
+All tests were conducted on real hardware running Ubuntu 22.04/24.04 LTS (x86_64, ARM64, RISC-V), macOS 26.0.1 (Apple M1/M1 Pro), and Raspbian 10 Buster (ARMv6) using Docker containers.
 The sysbench Docker image successfully ran on all five architectures without any compatibility issues.

 ### System Specifications